Pseudonym-Tim/mewgenics-ui-api/README.md

 ## Scene Bindings

 Scene bindings give your UI mod a way to react when a scene loads, unloads, or changes scene-manager pointers.
-This is the recommended place to clear cached text, button, or prepared-format state or whatever else you need.
+This is the recommended/ideal place to clear cached text, buttons, or whatever else you need.

 ```c
 static MewUISceneBinding g_houseScene;